 Aveo, Bella Vista: Pioneering use of CLT in a multi-residential development

-WARATAH – Aveo Bella Vista is, in a way, the first of its’ kind.
-The design for this 10 storey residential apartment building (containing approximately 2700m3 of CLT) breaks the mould of the typical mass timber designs we have seen coming out of Europe and being realized internationally over the last decade.
-Originally conceived as a conventional build, Aveo were guided by Jackson Teece and Stongbuild to incorporate CLT into the design, to demonstrate industry leadership.
+WARATAH – Aveo Bella Vista is, in a way, the first of its kind.
+The design for this 10 storey residential apartment building (containing approximately 2700m3 of CLT) breaks the mould of the typical mass timber designs we have seen coming out of Europe and being realised internationally over the last decade.
+Originally conceived as a conventional build, Aveo was guided by Jackson Teece and Stongbuild to incorporate CLT into the design, to demonstrate industry leadership.

 What sets this project apart from other recently completed mass timber buildings is the increased focus on architectural expression and functional planning over a design purely driven by construction efficiencies.
 Mass timber buildings to date are typically ‘boxy’ looking (no curves) with squared-off, strictly stacking floor plans and inbound balconies (not cantilevers, within the façade outline, bound by 3 walls), while the application of hybrid construction methods (combining engineered timber, steel and/or concrete) is not yet well established.

 This project had to achieve a balance between the desired architectural design outcome and the construction

 rationale.
 Some of the challenges involved complicated floor slab junctions, in order to realise the desired apartment